harshithgowda16/AWS-Cloud-Based-Lab-Onboarding/gettingstarted.md

    ![](/img/OnboardingDocs/odl-launchlab.png)

-7. After the instance is successfully deployed,open a new tab within a browser and sign in to the AWS Console using the Sign-in link provided in the Environment details tab of the CloudLabs environment page below provided screenshot:
+7. After the instance is successfully deployed,On the CloudLabs environment page you will be able to see the login credentials like in below provided screenshot:

    ![](/img/OnboardingDocs/Detailspage.png)